billdonner/arco/arco.md

 Adology’s dashboard accesses S3 directly and only writes to the database through the Adology API.

----

 ## Other Flows

 Most UX functionality involves responding to user actions by calling an Adology API endpoint.
 Additional recurring processes (e.g., periodic CRON jobs) place messages on the Apify or SerpApi SQS queues to keep brand data updated.

----

 ## Appendices

-### Common Themes & General Recommendations Across All Modules
+### Project Requirements

+- **JSON, not CSV**
+  Data should preferrably stored in database fields or as JSON blobs, and never as CSV.
+JSON is more expressive.
+CSV can be generated at the last moment when an API call must deliver an explicit CSV object.

+  - **SQS First**
+  Lambda expressions should not be invoked directly from application software.
+Instead, a message with a custom payload should be placed on a FIFO SQS queue which will in turn trigger one of a group of lambas to handle the message,.

 - **Coding Standards & Documentation**
-  - A consistent code style (PEP8) is recommended, enforced by linters (e.g., flake8, Black).
+   A consistent code style (PEP8) is recommended, enforced by linters (e.g., flake8, Black).
-  - Comprehensive docstrings and inline comments should be included for clarity and maintainability.
+   Comprehensive docstrings and inline comments should be included for clarity and maintainability.

 - **Centralized Configuration & Secrets Management**
-  - All hardcoded values (API keys, model names, S3 bucket names) should be externalized in configuration files or environment variables.
+  All hardcoded values (API keys, model names, S3 bucket names) should be externalized in configuration files or environment variables.
-  - A secure secrets management solution (e.g., AWS Secrets Manager) is advised.

 - **Structured Logging & Monitoring**
-  - Print statements should be replaced with a structured logging framework that includes contextual data (user IDs, request IDs, timestamps).
-  - Centralized logging and monitoring systems (e.g., ELK, CloudWatch) improve production observability.
+ Print statements should be replaced with a structured logging framework that includes contextual data (user IDs, request IDs, timestamps).
+CloudWatch logging and monitoring systems will report exceptional events to Adology operions

 - **Error Handling & Retry Logic**
-  - Specific exception handling (e.g., JSONDecodeError, KeyError) should be used instead of broad `except` blocks.
+  Specific exception handling (e.g., JSONDecodeError, KeyError) should be used instead of broad `except` blocks.
-  - Standardized retry mechanisms (e.g., the tenacity library) are recommended for transient errors in external API/S3 interactions.
+  Standardized retry mechanisms (e.g., the tenacity library) are recommended for transient errors in external API/S3 interactions.

 - **Separation of Concerns & Modularity**
-  - Code should be refactored to separate business logic from I/O operations (database, S3, external APIs).
+ Code should be refactored to separate business logic from I/O operations (database, S3, external APIs).
-  - Duplicated logic can be consolidated into shared modules and utilities.
+ Duplicated logic can be consolidated into shared modules and utilities.

 - **Concurrency & Asynchronous I/O**
-  - Thread pool sizes should be reevaluated, and asynchronous I/O (e.g., asyncio, aiohttp) considered for network-bound tasks.
-  - Proper thread safety is necessary when sharing resources.
+ Thread pool sizes should be evaluated.
+There is a two level concurrency scheme - first the lambdas provide fanout and secondly the internal python concurrent worker threads provide the opportunity to tune concurrency.
+Proper thread safety is necessary when sharing resources.

-- **Testing & CI/CD**
-  - Test coverage should be expanded with unit, integration, and end-to-end tests.
-  - Static analysis, security scans, and dependency checks should be integrated into the CI/CD pipeline.

-- **External API Integration**
-  - Input validation and robust error handling around external API calls are crucial.
-  - Retries and fallback strategies handle transient API failures effectively.

----

 ### Best Practices for Writing Functions for Parallel Execution